pasqu4le/clifm/README.md

 The actions above will not work only if a prompt is up, or you try to do something not possible.

-> NOTE: since version 0.4.1.1 directory size is accurate, calculated by visiting a directory tree to sum it's files sizes (using conduit).
-In case one of these file's size cannot be read "???" will be displayed.
-This solution still takes quite some time, during which the app is not responsive, see TODOs.

 ## Command line arguments
 You can have a list of command line arguments by running `clifm --help`.